Day Trip to Philadelphia From NYC: The Complete Guide

 Welcome to Philadelphia, the birthplace of the United States.
 Also known as the city of brotherly love, Philadelphia was founded by William Penn in 1682 as a place where people of different backgrounds and beliefs can live together in harmony.
 How fitting that it’s also the city where, less than 100 years later, the U.S. Constitution got signed.
 Nowadays, the city is a popular tourist attraction offering historic sites like Independence Hall and the Liberty Bell.
 It also features more modern attractions, like the ‘Rocky Steps’ – famous for appearing in the movie Rocky (1976).

-If you’re spending seven days or six days in New York, which is plenty of time to experience the Big Apple, why not consider a day trip to Philadelphia?
-Follow in the steps of Rocky Balboa, grab a cheesesteak sandwich at a food market, or check out Independence Hall – the place where the Declaration of Independence was signed by the Founding Fathers.
+If you’re spending six days or seven days in New York, which is plenty of time to experience the Big Apple, why not consider a day trip to Philadelphia?
+Follow in the steps of Rocky Balboa, grab a Philly cheesesteak sandwich at a food market, or check out Independence Hall – the birthplace of the United States.

 Philadelphia in a nutshell